 The school doctor will be at school twice a year to perform free sports physicals for those students who would like to participate in a school sport but have been unable to obtain a physical by their family doctor.
 A health history questionnaire and a permission slip must be completed by the parent/guardian before the physical can be done.
 Please see "Physicals by School Doctor" for more information and a permission slip and "Forms/Documents" for a Health History Questionnaire.

-The next appointments for school physicals will be: March 5th and March 12th, 2019
+The next appointments for school physicals will be: Fall, 2019 - Date TBD

-* * * * * *
+* * * * * * *